tosc/vim/README.md

 * Make my draw into a real plugin.
 * Download all external binaries for windows and put them at a convenient location to make installing vim easier.
-* Better names in ö.
+* Better names in Ã¶.
 * cp in unite.
 * Detect stuff that needs compiling and compile by itself.